 - Cross-cutting issues (included through the course): setting up a think tank, transparency, and credibility in think tanks etc.

 The programme includes:

 - Live sessions.
-These are 30 minutes to 1.5-hour sessions with experienced thinktankers.
-Presenters will give a small presentation and then engage in a dialogue where participants can ask specific questions, engage with experts, and discuss with their peers.
+Two-hour sessions with experienced thinktankers.
+Presenters will give a presentation and engage in a dialogue where participants can ask specific questions, engage with experts, and discuss with their peers.

 - Networking activities.
 Embedded in the programme are networking activities for participants to get to know each other, the experts, and facilitators.